bcgov/ols-geocoder/physical-address-conceptual-model.md

 # Conceptual Model of Physical Address

-Topics: fullAddress as business unique identifier, what is a physical address, difference from mailing address, uses, address fabric designs (Shuswap St N/S and Hwy 1 are the quadrant boundaries in Salmon Arm), addresses in the real world, adding a sense of history, how is site location defined, how are sites and parcels related, how are sites related spatially to the earth,
+Topics: fullAddress as business unique identifier, what is a physical address, difference from mailing address, uses, address fabric designs (Hwy 1 is the spine for Shuswap St N/S; together they form the quadrant boundaries in Salmon Arm), addresses in the real world, adding a sense of history, how is site location defined, how are sites and parcels related, how are sites related spatially to the earth,

 ## What is a physical address?
 A physical address is the compound name of a geographic feature connected to a road network.
 We call such a geographic feature a site.
 Examples of site include house, office or apartment building, university campus, mobile home park, campground, place of worship, and industrial plant.
 A physical address is not a geographic feature; it is the name of one.